ciphercurve/valence-tendermintx/README.md

 >
 > Use at your own Risk!
 >
-> Currently missing Validator Hash Computation (wip)
+> Currently missing the message hash verification

 ## Overview